janymedhat-wq/Augmented-Battlefield-Controller/README.md

 This project demonstrates a custom DIY game controller combining physical pushbuttons on an Arduino and computer vision via OpenCV to control in-game actions in Battlefield 2.
-It’s a fusion of hardware interfacing, real-time vision processing, and Python automation, showcasing a hands-on approach to interactive gaming systems.
+It’s a fusion of hardware interfacing, real-time vision processing, and Python automation, showcasing a hands-on approach to interactive gaming systems.The software stack supports modular expansion for additional physical inputs or multi-color gesture detection, and a live display visualizes contours and control states for immediate feedback

-Core Features
+# Core Features

 Physical Button Inputs (Arduino)